bottlepy/bottle/docs/docs_0_7.md

     def get(id):
         return "Object ID: %d" % int(id)

-or even use full featured regular expressions with named groups:

-    #!Python
-    from bottle import route
-    @route('/get_object/(?P<id>[0-9]+)')
-    def get(id):
-        return "Object ID: %d" % int(id)

 As you can see, URL parameters remain strings, even if they are configured to only match digits.
 You have to explicitly cast them into the type you need.

 ## The @validate() decorator

 Bottle offers a handy decorator called `validate()` to check and manipulate URL parameters.
 It takes callables (function or class objects) as keyword arguments and filters every URL parameter through the corresponding callable before they are passed to your request handler.

     #!Python
     from bottle import route, validate